First ESPR Working Plan 2025-2030

 The likely focus is on durability, material composition, substance evidence, repair or refurbishment potential, and end-of-life handling.

-The Working Plan points to an indicative 2029 window for mattress measures.
+The webinar timeline places a delegated act for mattresses in 2029.
 Mandatory application would follow only after the delegated-act process defines scope, data fields and transition periods.

-The current readiness signal comes from the first ESPR Working Plan, not from a final mattress-specific delegated act.
+The current readiness basis comes from the first ESPR Working Plan and the DG GROW timeline, not from a final mattress-specific delegated act.

 Lists mattresses as a separate final product group prioritised for future ESPR measures, with an indicative 2029 timeline.